 - Collection of Moonbird Mythics.
 Their minting began in July 2023.

-- the PROOF metaverse, codenamed Highrise.
+- The PROOF metaverse, codenamed Highrise.

 Unfortunately, there is currently no deep understanding of the essence of projects, their concept and usefulness on the market.
 Therefore, we will expect news from the team of creators.